National flag: Hanging a flag vertically

 Most flags are hung vertically by rotating the flag pole.
 However, some countries have specific protocols for this purpose or even have special flags for vertical hanging; usually rotating some elements of the flag — such as the coat of arms — so that they are seen in an upright position.

 Examples of countries that have special protocol for vertical hanging are: Canada, Czech Republic, Greece, Israel, the Philippines, South Africa, and the United States (reverse always showing); and the United Kingdom (obverse always showing).

-Examples of countries that have special designs for vertical hanging are: Austria, Cambodia (coat of arms must be rotated and blue strips are narrowed), Dominica (coat of arms must be rotated and reverse always showing), Germany, Hungary, Liechtenstein (crown must be rotated), Mexico, Montenegro, Nepal, Slovakia (coat of arms must be rotated to normal position), and Saudi Arabia (shahada must be rotated).
+Examples of countries that have special designs for vertical hanging are: Austria, Cambodia (coat of arms must be rotated 90° and blue strips are narrowed), Dominica (coat of arms must be rotated and reverse always showing), Germany, Hungary, Liechtenstein (crown must be rotated 90°), Mexico, Montenegro (coat of arms must be rotated 90° to normal position), Nepal, Slovakia (coat of arms must be rotated 90° to normal position), and Saudi Arabia (shahada must be rotated 90°).
 A vertical banner is used instead of the horizontal flag for Malaysia.

 Design

 The art and practice of designing flags is known as vexillography.
 The design of national flags has seen a number of customs become apparent.

 Most national flags are rectangular, or have a rectangular common variant, with the most notable exception being the flag of Nepal.
 The ratios of height to width vary among national flags, but none is taller than it is wide, again except for the flag of Nepal.
 The flags of Switzerland and the Vatican City are the only national flags which are exact squares.

 The obverse and reverse of all national flags are either identical or mirrored, except for the flag of Paraguay and the partially recognized Sahrawi Arab Democratic Republic.
 See Flags whose reverse differs from the obverse for a list of exceptions including non-national flags.

 As of 2011 all national flags consist of at least two different colours.
 In many cases, the different colours are presented in either horizontal or vertical bands.
 It is particularly common for colours to be presented in bands of three.

 It is common for many flags to feature national symbols, such as coats of arms.
 National patterns are present in some flags.
 Variations in design within a national flag can be common in the flag's upper left quarter, or canton.
+A third of the world's 196 countries currently have national flags that include religious symbols.
+This has led to controversy in some secular states in regard to the separation of church and state, when the national symbol is officially sanctioned by a government.